yiluyucheng/yiluyucheng.github.io/_pages/about.md

 Dr Yucheng Wang is a Post-doctoral Fellow at Ludwig Institute for Cancer Research, University of Oxford.
 Currently, his research focuses on manipulating the transcription and post-transcriptional modification of transposable elements in the human genome to activate innate immune responses, ultimately aiming to develop novel cancer therapies and combination treatments.

 ### Core interest 1: transposable elements and cancer epigenetic therapy
+Transposable elements, often referred to as "jumping genes," occupy nearly half of the human genome and have significant, yet underexplored, roles in cancer biology.
+My work investigates how manipulating these elements can trigger innate immune pathways, providing a novel approach to combat cancer.

 ### Core interest 2: DNA methylation and ageing